SpiritualAdviser/bricksGame/README.md

  ![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white)

 The game supports flipping the screen. as well as tablet screens and devices with Fold type screens.
 The project is implemented using the Single Activity Application pattern.
 In the game, I use elements from my engine to calculate collisions of objects on the stage.
 The visual design is implemented on Jetpack Compose.
 I use Hilt for dependencies.
 The database is based on Room.
 I am deploying json files using the libs.gson library.
 To animate the winning and losing levels libs.coil.gif.
-The game implements the logic of launching sprites without using any libraries.
+The game implements the logic of launching sprites without using any libraries and Kotlin Coroutines.
 I use navigation compose to navigate the game.
-The audio was played using MediaPlayer
+The audio was played using MediaPlayer.
+The table storage is implemented on the server, the game receives and updates it using Retrofit.

 <h1 align="center">Game elements</h1>